luizfbarbosa12/instituto-beja/README.md

 ## Core Architecture & Design

 *   **Application Type:** Single-Page Application (SPA).
 *   **Primary Structure:** The application is architected as a long-scrolling page, with distinct content sections rendered sequentially.
-Navigation is primarily achieved through scrolling.
+*   **Section Navigation:** A fixed vertical dot navigation (`ScrollDotsNav`) enables users to jump to major sections of the report.
+Each dot is linked to a section anchor and displays an internationalized tooltip using i18n.
+Smooth scrolling is used for navigation, preserving SPA behavior.
 *   **Component Modularity:** The UI is built using a modular component-based approach, with components categorized into thematic sections, reusable UI elements (Shadcn/UI), and animated components (Magic UI).
 *   **Performance Focus:** Implements lazy loading for section components (`React.lazy()`) and viewport-based rendering (`react-scan`) to optimize initial load times and runtime performance.
 *   **Internationalization (i18n):** Supports multiple languages through `i18next` and `react-i18next`, with translation files located in `src/locales/`.
+All navigation and section labels are internationalized.
 *   **Responsive Design:** Utilizes Tailwind CSS for a utility-first approach to styling, ensuring adaptability across various screen sizes.

 ## Technology Stack